thomasderooij/laravel-modules/README.md

 ```bash
 php artisan module:new <module-name>
 ```
 This creates a new module in your modules directory, and sets it to your workbench.
+It will also ask about its dependencies.
+If your module, called Users, is dependent on another module, called Auth, you can specify this here, and it will take this into account when running database migrations.

 ```bash
 php artisan module:delete <module-name>